< Home

 Looking for something else?

-Case Summary: Anwaar Ali Ahmed
+Incident Report: Anwaar Ali Ahmed

 Feb 02, 2022

-Anwaar Ali Ahmed (18 years old) was celebrating his birthday on a day trip out with six college friends who met at Brent Cross to celebrate completing their A-Level exams on Friday 4th of July 2009.
+Anwaar Ali Ahmed (18 years old) was celebrating his birthday on a day trip out with six college friends who met at Brent Cross to celebrate completing their A-Level exams on Friday 4 July 2009.
 Mr Ahmed, known as Ali, suggested to friends that they take a tour into the countryside to see the Henley Royal Regatta.

 Mr Ahmed and his friends arrived and sat on the bank watching the Regatta.
 He and his friends entered the River Thames at around 19:45 at a popular beauty spot on the banks of Medmenham.
 Mr Ahmed was 6ft tall and a strong swimmer.
 The river was around 40-50 metres wide when Mr Ahmed entered (Nadal, 2009).